-We define the dependent variable as the log of the advertising rate per 1,000 readers; see Table 1 for summary data on this variable.13 The advertising rate is calculated as the weighted average of the black and white, two-color and four-color advertising rates.
-The weights are generated from the share of the respective advertisements in the total number of advertisements for each magazine and time period.14 The distribution of advertising rates per reader is heavily skewed so we employ its natural logarithm as our dependent variable.
+We define the dependent variable as the log of the advertising rate per 1,000 readers; see Table 1 for summary data on this variable.13 The advertising rate is calculated as the weighted average of the black and white, two-color, and four-color advertising rates.
+The weights are generated from the share of the respective advertisements in the total number of advertisements for each magazine and time period.14 The distribution of advertising rates per reader is heavily skewed, so we employ its natural logarithm as our dependent variable.

-The German magazine market is an "up-front" market where advertising rates are published and fixed in advance every Fall for the upcoming year.
-This up-front price disclosure is also a feature of large US media companies.
-For example, CBS, ABC, NBC and Fox set advertising rates in the Spring for advertisements appearing in the fall (Gal-Or and Dukes, 2003; Goettler,
+The German magazine market is an "up-front" market where advertising rates are published and fixed in advance every fall for the upcoming year.
+This up-front price disclosure is also a feature of large U.S. media companies.
+For example, CBS, ABC, NBC, and Fox set advertising rates in the spring for advertisements appearing in the fall (Gal-Or and Dukes 2003, Goettler 2012).
+We take this specific feature of the German magazine market into account by leading our dependent variable by one year.15